eclipse-cbi/p2repo-sbom/docs/ide-guide.md

 but the folder itself need not yet exist and will be created by the generator, e.g., here `eclipse-sdk`.
-A number `Template` choices are available, but you can change the text to specify any valid [command line arguments](cli-guide.md).
+A number of `Template` choices are available, but you can change the text to specify any valid [command-line arguments](cli-guide.md).

 ![](assets/new-sbom-wizard-main.png)